| 2018 |

 | 2024 |

-BAP1 deubiquitinates MAFF transcription factor (removing K48-linked ubiquitin) and stabilizes it; stabilized MAFF upregulates DUSP5 expression, which inhibits ERK phosphorylation and suppresses colorectal cancer growth. |
+BAP1 deubiquitinates MAFF (a bZIP transcription factor) to stabilize it against K48-linked ubiquitination-mediated proteasomal degradation; stabilized MAFF upregulates DUSP5, resulting in inhibition of ERK phosphorylation and suppression of colorectal cancer growth. |

-European Journal of Cancer |
+European journal of cancer |

 Medium |